 - Length of current state residence

-- College list with city and state (especially true for college with multiple campuses)
+- College list with city and state (especially true for colleges with multiple campuses)

 - Parents current marital status